nanoy42/django-voting-app/docs/administration.rst

 Answers
 ~~~~~~~

 For each question, you can create an unlimited number of answers.
-Users will be able to select a unique answer for each question.
+Users will have to select a unique answer for each question.

 You can create answers on the admin panel.
 You need to specify :